 However, since mid-2014, the global oil market environment has changed substantially, with a significant decline in oil prices.
 Given the significant contribution of the oil sector to Saudi Arabia's economy, this resulted in substantially lower export and Government revenues.
-As a result, in the fiscal year 2014, the Government recorded a budget deficit of 2.3 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2014.
-In the fiscal year 2015, this increased to a budget deficit equivalent to 15.0 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015.
+As a result, in the fiscal year 2014, the Government recorded an actual budget deficit of 2.3 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2014.
+In the fiscal year 2015, this increased to an actual budget deficit equivalent to 14.9 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015.
+In the fiscal year 2016, the Government's actual deficit decreased to 12.8 per cent. of Saudi Arabia's nominal GDP for the year ending 31 December 2016.

-In July 2015, in order to finance its budget deficit resulting from the oil price decline, the Government resumed issuing SAR-denominated bonds to government agencies and local banks in the domestic market for the first time since 2007.
-In the year ended 31 December 2015, the Government issued SAR 98.0 billion (U.S.\$26.1 billion) of local bonds in the domestic market.
-Furthermore, in May 2016, Saudi Arabia entered into a facility agreement with a syndicate of commercial banks in relation to a U.S.\$10 billion term loan facility.
-The stated maturity of this loan facility is five years and the loan is repayable in full on maturity.
-In the eight months ended 31 August 2016, the Government issued an additional SAR 94.0 billion (U.S.\$25.1 billion) of local bonds in the domestic market.
+In July 2015, in order to finance its budget deficit resulting from the oil price decline, Saudi Arabia resumed issuing SAR denominated bonds to government agencies and local banks in the domestic market for the first time since 2007, issuing SAR 98.0 billion (U.S.\$26.1 billion) of local bonds in the domestic market in the year ended 31 December 2015 and a further SAR 97.0 billion (U.S.\$25.9 billion) of local bonds in the domestic market in the domestic market in the year ended 31 December 2016.
+In July 2017, Saudi Arabia (acting through the Ministry of Finance) established the Sukuk Programme to allow for the issuance local sukuk in the domestic market, subsequently issuing sukuk in an aggregate amount of SAR 17.0 billion (U.S.\$ 4.5 billion) in July 2017, SAR 13.0 billion (U.S.\$ 3.5 billion) in August 2017 and SAR 7.0 billion (U.S.\$1.9 billion) in September 2017.